 My Favourite Videographer

 My favourite videographer in Montreal Elie Nemes from Focus Video.
-Elie is calm and completely unobtrusive on the wedding day, and makes incredibly beautiful videos.
+Elie is calm and unobtrusive on the wedding day, and does wonderful work.

 Here are Elie's tips on working with a videographer for your wedding.